kaulketh/BirdPi/README.md

 Manual Control
 ```

-The Observation menu shows the current Bird/Wildlife mode, DAY/NIGHT state and
+The Observation menu shows the current Bird/optional Wildlife mode, DAY/NIGHT
-ACTIVE/STANDBY state.
-The selected mode is marked in the inline keyboard.
+state and ACTIVE/STANDBY state.
+The selected mode is marked in the inline
+keyboard.

 The status output includes: